I’m so pleased that the CAA is launching an investigation into the seat selection fee charges levied by airlines to allow families to sit together.

 Later the same year, I flew with my parents and Flea to Florida with TUI, on a Thomson flight.

 We weren’t all together but we were in two pairs.
-The total cost was around £140.
-Ouch, right?
+The upgrade and seat selection fee cost £140.
+Not ideal, but needs must.

 Except — was it entirely necessary?